 Note: If several agents or roles are added to the system, use the filter box to find a particular agent or role by just typing the name to filter.

 Multiple agents or roles can be assigned in both screens at the same time.
-Additionally clicking on an agent or clicking on a role in the relations screen will open the Edit Agent screen or the Edit Role screen accordingly.
+Additionally clicking on an agent or clicking on a role will open the edit agent screen or the edit role screen for the selected resource.